Page images

 H.

-He has really done little else but enlarge upon what he had said before, when he thought he was treating only of Ideas: that is, he has continued to treat of the compofition of Terms.
-For though, in the paffage I have before quoted, he fays, that "unless the force and manner of "fignification of words are firft well obferved, there can "be very little faid clearly and pertinently concerning "knowledge;"--and though this is the declared reason of writing his Third Book concerning Language, as distinct from:
+He has really done little elfe but enlarge upon what he had said before, when he thought he was treating only of Ideas: that is, he has continued to treat of the compofition of Terms.
+For though, in the paffage I have before quoted, he says, that " unless the force and manner of "fignification of words are firft well obferved, there can "be very little faid clearly and pertinently concerning "knowledge;"--and though this is the declared reason of writing his Third Book concerning Language, as distinct

 « PreviousContinue »